 - This two-year degree program gives students the opportunity to learn some of the skills of natural horsemanship and obtain a career in many equine-related fields.

-The US equine industry is a 100 billion dollar industry that offers a wide range of equine-related professions.
-Some common careers that graduates are prepared for are:
+The U.S. equine industry is a 100 billion dollar a year industry that offers a wide range of equine-related professions.
+Some common careers that graduates are prepared for include:

 ▪ Natural Horsemanship-instructors